SYLLABUS: Digital Photo Sketchbook Spring 2018

 digital :: mobile :: documentary :: experimental

-Each week you will shoot and process a different photo sketch and post the photos on your blog.
-Carry a camera at all times, similar to a sketchbook.
+Each week you will shoot and process a different photo series sketch and post the photos on your blog.
+It’s great if you can carry a camera at all times, similar to a sketchbook.

 1. In this class, NEVER, ever, import your photos to iPhoto!!

 ALWAYS create a folder for your photos on your hard drive.

 2. Transfer photos from your card to your folder.

 3, Then, import your photos from your folder from the hard drive into Lightroom, NOT from your camera.

 4, That way, you’ll know for sure you have a copy of all your photos.

 SKETCH 1 Beginning self-portraiture: on your BLOG, you will write something about yourself: your work, your passion, your mission in life.
 Why did you enroll in this particular class.
 What do you hope to accomplish this semester in the class?

 INTRODUCTIONS: Names & Course requirements, objectives, and learning outcomes.

 Julieanne Kost: Principal Digital Imaging Evangelist, Adobe: ignore tutorials re Mobile: you’ll be using DSLR cameras, not your iPhone, etc.